I did get a request to provide an extensive opinion about the Open Bionics Hero Arm.

 The hand appears to have very fragile fingers, where one wonders why exactly they could not be more robust.

-Where I really depend on the device is for the precision grip: where thumb meets index finger tip.
+Where I really depend on the device is for the precision grip: where the thumb meets the index fingertip.
 The best device to deliver that, as little elegance as it has, is the prosthetic hook.
 It always places the tips together, regardless of how many times I open and close it and regardless of what I touch, push against or do.
 Not so the multi-articulated hands - they have swiveling thumbs as some type of feature for reasons I have not yet fully understood.
-But ultimately, the rounded finger tips make it almost impossible to reliably plan a precision grip, and a swiveling thumb can seriously worsen that.
-So the degree of coordination and the grip surface geometry are absolutely crucial here.
+But ultimately, the rounded fingertips make it almost impossible to reliably plan a precision grip, and a swiveling thumb can seriously worsen that.
+So the degree of coordination and the grip surface geometries are absolutely crucial here; check an in-depth analysis of grip angles of various devices if you are interested in this [link].
 Before considering an Open Hero arm and spending any money on one, that needs to seriously be considered.

 The wrist is usually an extremely critical point in that it needs to be both mechanically very stable and electrically functional.
-Otto Bock wrists usually die once one starts to halfway use the prosthesis.
+Otto Bock wrists usually die once one starts to halfway using the prosthesis.
 So the stability would actually need to be examined physically.
 I could not tell from the videos.

 The 3D design part is something I know well and regard differently.
 From my view and experience, we use 3D design and printing to only develop a particular shape or model, part or piece.
 Once we have that, the question is always what we use as material for the final product.
-I currently am building a special belt buckle, with a 3D extruded logo, great design, but once the plastic 3D printed version fits the belt and works, I will get it done in metal.
+I currently am building a special belt buckle, with a 3D extruded logo, a great design, but once the plastic 3D printed version fits the belt and works, I will get it done in metal.
 And the same goes for other parts we build and use.
-Some 3D designed parts will have to be made from high definition acrylic, others are cool with cheap 3D printed PLA.
+Some 3D-designed parts will have to be made from high definition acrylic, others are cool with cheap 3D printed PLA.

-My Becker hand would accumulate considerable amounts of Pizza Margeritha left overs, stuck in various finger joint mechanism parts, clearly illustrating the real need for a protective glove.
+My Becker hand would accumulate considerable amounts of Pizza Margarita leftovers, stuck in various finger joint mechanism parts, clearly illustrating the real need for a protective glove.
 Also, gloves get really dirty over time, accumulate dirt and damage, need to be swapped.
-And there, the only way to not make users really mad with having the prosthetic hand require a glove is to design the hand so a normal, human type glove fits.
+And there, the only way to not make users really mad with having the prosthetic hand require a glove is to design the hand so a normal, human-type glove fits.
 The kind of glove we get around the corner.
 The stuff we can buy ourselves for little money.
-The only hand that I know of that has that is the Becker Mechanical hand: that one works with any type of ~size 8 to 9 gardening glove, package handling glove or other type of work glove you can get for a few bucks and that is absolutely great.
+The only hand that I know of that has that is the Becker Mechanical hand: that one works with any type of ~size 8 to 9 gardening glove, package handling glove or other types of work glove you can get for a few bucks and that is absolutely great.
 All myoelectric hands seem to require special shapes for gloves and as these have to be custom made they are insanely expensive.
 A glove for an iLimb costs some 200 (thin, cheap, dies within minutes) to 700 USD, and it stays intact for not more than 10 minutes of holding the water hose while car washing, I tried, I know.
 So glove, cover, padding, that is a really relevant subject.
 Now, a prosthetic hand that is very light as the Hero Arm apparently is usually has a relatively weak motor.
-Gloves however require extra force just to move the glove, and the thicker the glove or under material, the better the padding and the better the form closure and grip, so you do not want a really weak motor once you want to wear the hand to reliably hold hard objects such as a wine glass for a reception, a hammer for building something.
+Gloves however require extra force just to move the glove, and the thicker the glove or under the material, the better the padding and the better the form closure and grip, so you do not want a really weak motor once you want to wear the hand to reliably hold hard objects such as a wine glass for a reception, a hammer for building something.
 I have no idea what they really use these Hero Arms for but the plastic finger/glove aspect is relevant.

 They show a bike riding sequence in their video.
 That, I would never do.
 The socket is definitely not safe for pull forces.
 The myoelectric control stops working once you sweat.
 We ride bikes seriously, and extensively, we have both road and mountain bikes at home, spent a few weeks doing alpine bike tours this year, and to advertise bike riding in a video for that type of prosthesis is a bit like claiming you can hop on the moon wearing just a bikini.

-For safe and comfortable riding, shift of sitting position while riding is relevant.
+For safe and comfortable riding, a shift of sitting position while riding is relevant.
 For that, you need a totally different arm.
 Check my approach for modifying a Colnago road bike for real use here [link].

 So while these devices appear to be not actually too functional, that may not at all be a problem: some amputees have never gone past a level of relative manual inactivity, and then, such an arm may be a great gift.
 I like their designs, they look great.
 The photo and video poses that we have been shown are absolutely fabulous.
-They are more of an enactment than they are a manual proof of physical real work though, and as I feel over the years that it is the hard and heavy, and/or repetitive work where I need the prosthesis most, there is no room for enactment or role play type prostheses here.
-Not from my very experienced applied rehabilitative view point.
+They are more of enactment than they are a manual proof of physical real work though, and as I feel over the years that it is the hard and heavy, and/or repetitive work where I need the prosthesis most, there is no room for enactment or role-play type prostheses here.
+Not from my very experienced applied rehabilitative viewpoint.

-I would go out of my way and pay 200 CHF for an arm I will wear just for show and tell - but for 6500 USD, you can get an actually useful body powered arm and I do wonder why one would not really want to do that.
+I would go out of my way and pay 200 CHF for an arm I will wear just for show and tell - but for 6500 USD, you can get an actually useful body-powered arm, and I do wonder why one would not really want to do that.
 That one can go bicycle riding, real working, real gardening, really carrying grocery baskets, for real.